Social Emotional Learning & School Counseling » SEL in the Schools

 At the elementary-age stage of development, children are beginning to navigate social situations more independently.
 It’s important for this age group to be equipped with foundational SEL skills so they are able to navigate social situations with positive prosocial behaviors.
 Students must learn the foundational skills of self awareness and self management in order to have strong relational and self regulatory skills.
 These key areas provide the basis for how we teach SEL to our students in Kindergarten through 5th grade.

-At APS, we draw from several empirically based SEL curricula:
+At APS, we draw from several evidence-based SEL curricula:

 Gibbs School